SteeltoeOSS/Documentation/docs/management/hypermedia.md

 * Exposes an endpoint that can be queried to return the IDs of and links to all of the enabled management endpoints in the application.
 * Adds extension methods that simplify adding all of the Steeltoe management endpoints with HTTP access to the application.

-When running in Cloud Foundry, the [Cloud Foundry Actuator](cloud-foundry) assumes the role of providing a base context path to requests originating inside cloudfoundry such as from Apps Manager.
-This path defaults to `/cloudfoundryapplication`.
-All other requests default to /actuator or the explicitly configured path.

->NOTE: Adding Cloud Foundry and hypermedia endpoints together will allow Pivotal Apps Manager integration along with the ability to access these endpoints on another route for other applications (by default /actuator).
-Using Cloud Foundry endpoint without hypermedia endpoint allows Apps Manager integration, however external clients cannot access the endpoints.
-When Apps Manager integration is not needed the hypermedia endpoint can be used by itself.

 #### Configure Settings